Simple and explicit bounds for multi-server queues with $1/(1-\rho)$ scaling: Introduction.

 \subsubsection{Why $\frac{1}{1 - \rho}$?}

 In the above discussion, we several times referenced the fact that certain bounds ``scaled as $\frac{1}{1 - \rho}$", or ``did not scale correctly" because they did not scale as $\frac{1}{1 - \rho}$.
 It is of course reasonable to ask why, and in what precise sense, $\frac{1}{1 - \rho}$ should be the bar.
 There are at least two fundamental justifications here.
-First, it follows from well-known results for the M/M/n queue \cite{HW.81} that for any fixed $B > 0$, there exist $\zeta_B \in (0,\infty)$, independent of $n$ and $\rho$, such that any $M/M/n$ queue for which $\rho \in (1 - B n^{-\frac{1}{2}}, 1)$ satisfies $\zeta_B \times \frac{1}{1 - \rho} \leq \E[L] \leq \frac{1}{1 - \rho}$.
+First, it follows from well-known results for the M/M/n queue (\citet{HW.81}) that for any fixed $B > 0$, there exist $\zeta_B \in (0,1)$, independent of $n$ and $\rho$, such that any $M/M/n$ queue for which $\rho \in (1 - B n^{-\frac{1}{2}}, 1)$ satisfies $\zeta_B \times \frac{1}{1 - \rho} \leq \E[L] \leq \frac{1}{1 - \rho}$.
 Thus, in a fairly general sense, this is the correct scaling for the $M/M/n$ queue in heavy-traffic.
-Second, this is the correct scaling in both classical heavy-traffic and the Halfin-Whitt scaling.
-In particular, if $\lbrace L_n , n \geq 1 \rbrace$ is a sequence of r.v.s corresponding to the steady-state queue-lengths of a sequence of multi-server queues being scaled according to either classical heavy-traffic, Halfin-Whitt heavy-traffic, or even non-degenerate slow-down heavy-traffic \cite{Atar11}, then letting $\rho_n$ denote the traffic intensity of the $n$th queue in the sequence, one has (under appropriate technical conditions) that $\lbrace (1 - \rho_n) L_n, n \geq 1 \rbrace$ is tight and has a non-degenerate limit \cite{Kollerstrom74,GG13,AR16,Atar11}.
-Indeed, the $\frac{1}{1 - \rho}$ scaling is a guiding meta-principle throughout the entire literature on multi-server queues.
-We note that different works often present / realize this phenomena from slightly different angles, e.g. one may get a slightly different result if analyzing waiting times (as opposed to queue lengths) as one must apply Little's law to appropriately ``translate" the $\frac{1}{1 - \rho}$ scaling, and many papers may formally prove a weak-convergence type result without formally proving that the corresponding sequence of expected values scales in the same way. \\ Of course, it is possible to come up with sequences of queues where $\frac{1}{1 - \rho}$ is not the appropriate scaling.
-For example, it follows from well-known results for the M/M/n queue \cite{HW.81} that, letting $Q$ denote the steady-state number-in-system (number in service + number waiting in queue), $\E[L] = \pr(Q \geq n) \times \frac{\rho}{1 - \rho}$.
-Thus if one lets $\rho \uparrow 1$ in such a manner that $\pr(Q \geq n)$ approaches 0, $\frac{1}{1 - \rho}$ will no longer be asymptotically correct.
-For example, suppose one has an $M/M/n$ queue with $n$ large and $\rho = 1 - n^{-\frac{1}{4}}$.
-In that case, it follows from \cite{HW.81} that $\pr(Q \geq n) \rightarrow 0$ as $n \rightarrow \infty$, and hence $\frac{1}{1 - \rho}$ would significantly overestimate the expected queue length.
-None-the-less, as explained above, the literature certainly supports the general rule-of-thumb that for a multi-server queue in heavy-traffic, $L$ should scale as $\frac{1}{1-\rho}$.
+Second, this is the correct scaling in classical heavy-traffic, as well as the Halfin-Whitt and non-degenerate slowdown scaling regimes (\citet{Kollerstrom74,GG13,AR16,Atar11}), and in single-server queues.
+As referenced above, this is also the correct scaling for certain sequences of queues in a super-Halfin-Whitt regime (\citet{hong2021sharp}).
+It has also been known for some time that this is the correct scaling when service times are deterministic, as in that setting certain lower and upper bounds proved earlier by Kingman coincide asymptotically (\citet{K70}).
+More broadly, several known lower bounds exhibit such a scaling across multiple heavy-traffic regimes (e.g. \citet{K70, GG13, G16, hong2021sharp}).
+Indeed, the $\frac{1}{1 - \rho}$ scaling is a guiding meta-principle throughout much of the literature on multi-server queues.